Bombardier International Travel Grant

 Visionary, inventor, and entrepreneur, Joseph-Armand Bombardier (1907-1964) was a highly committed and internationally recognized philanthropist with a strong sense of community and corporate responsibility.
 In his memory, the J. Armand Bombardier Foundation has generously established the Bombardier International Travel Grant.

 This grant is designed to provide Mount Allison students with an opportunity to develop their own sense of social responsibility and leadership.
-Each year the International Travel Grant will provide support for travel costs to a returning Mount Allison student(s) whose goal is to make a positive impact in a developing country by conducting research with a non-governmental organization or by collaborating with the non-profit sector on an internship or special project.
+Each year this grant will provide support for travel costs to a returning Mount Allison student(s) whose goal is to make a positive impact in a country in the Global South by conducting research with a non-governmental organization, a research institute or by collaborating with the non-profit sector on an internship or special project.

 Choosing a Partner Organization